grst/grst.github.io/bioinformatics/_drafts/hallmarks-draft.md

 doing so is to build a *container* with all software required to run your software.
 That way, your package or analysis can be ran in exactly the same software environment you have been using.
-Containers are one of the few ways to ensure that your analysis can be ran in a few years from now[^conda-reprod] (just a
+Containers are one of the few ways to ensure that your analysis can be ran in a few years from now[^conda-reprod].
-joke: another way is to buy a new server every time when you publish a software paper, keep that running, and book the bills from your funding agency - if not joking, there are other ways, for instance dedicated server, but I agree containerization is a good point).

 For software packages (as opposed to data analysis reports) it is also appropriate to declare the dependencies in the format of the corresponding